ibuttimer/fyyur/README.md

 * Show listing conflict functionality has been implemented to prevent the listing of a show if venue or artist unavailability arises.

+* Search has been implemented for shows, matching either venue or artist details.

-* Three search modes are implemented for artists and venues:
+* Three search modes has been implemented:
   * *Basic*

     Name/partial name search from the search box in the page header.